-Harness Dickey attorneys Monte Falcoff and Ravi Sinha are featured in a new Law360 article on the topic of potential art-unit shopping, the alleged practice of strategically writing patent claims and titles to steer them into different units of the United States Patent and Trademark Office where the allowance rates are more favorable.
+Harness Dickey patent attorneys Monte Falcoff and Ravi Sinha are featured in a new Law360 article on the topic of potential art-unit shopping, the alleged practice of strategically writing patent claims and titles to steer them into different units of the United States Patent and Trademark Office where the allowance rates are more favorable.

-An example application could place pure software claims in second or third independent claim sets, following an initial hardware claim set, which could steer the patent application toward more favorable art-units examining hardware.
+An example patent application could place pure software claims in second or third independent claim sets, following an initial hardware claim set, which could steer the patent application toward more favorable art-units examining hardware.
 This practice, however, occurred both before and after Alice.
-There could be more motivation to do it now in an effort to avoid additional prosecution and appeal expenses of pure software art-units, but many attorneys tried to place such close-call applications in certain art units through strategic claim drafting even before the current situation.
+There could be more motivation to do it now in an effort to avoid additional prosecution and appeal expenses of pure software art-units, but many patent attorneys tried to place such close-call applications in certain art units through strategic claim drafting even before the current situation.

 Falcoff further noted that coverage of the client’s commercial product and realistic direct infringement blocking of competitors should be given precedence when drafting claims.
 “I don’t want the legal tail to wag the business dog on this,” Falcoff said, although he added that he appreciates the benefit of “being able to avoid the Alice quagmire.”

 This is not to say that good patent attorneys view patent prosecution in the age of Alice as a sort of game, though.
 Sinha, a former patent examiner, put forth that examiners are able to reroute applications if they are too far outside their unit’s area of expertise.
 Some examiners may decide to examine the application if it fits the general framework of their area, although that is no guarantee of allowance.